Yelp loss narrows as advertising grows

 Yelp shares were up 10 percent in after-market trading after closing at $25.30 on the New York Stock Exchange.
 The shares have risen 20 percent in the last three months.

-The company expects second-quarter revenue in the range of $52.5 million (33.7 million pounds) to $53.5 million, above the average analyst expectation of $50.6 million.
+The company expects second-quarter revenue in the range of $52.5 million to $53.5 million, above the average analyst expectation of $50.6 million.

 Yelp said it got 36 percent of its local ads from mobile devices, and that it launched display ads on mobile phones in the first quarter.
 The company said it gets about 45 percent of its search from its mobile app, and about 56 percent from the app as well as Web.